phoenixvc/cognitive-mesh/docs/prds/05-innovation-velocity/experimental-velocity/mesh-widget.md

 - Drastically accelerate innovation cycles by surfacing real-time recalibration and experimentation signals to every user.

-- Eliminate “innovation theater” by making real progress, not process, visible and actionable.
+- Eliminate "innovation theater" by making real progress, not process, visible and actionable.

 - Empower product owners and teams to benchmark themselves against